Skip to content

 : Submit Capstone Digital Resources

-• Draft of Capstone Report: You must submit a nearly complete draft of the Capstone Report at least two weeks prior to the presentation.
+• Final Draft of Capstone Report: You must submit a nearly complete draft of the Capstone Report at least two weeks prior to the presentation.
 This draft should require only minor revisions and/or some minor data analysis.

 As you can see, there is very little flexibility in these deadlines.
 Standard Track students unable to meet the above deadlines can extend the timeline into the summer to wrap up their project, but they will be unable to participate in Commencement.